 The Bare Basics

-I think most people are already doing most of these but its worth noting them for those that aren’t, to remind us post lockdown where perhaps we may have let some of these slip, and also as a way of noticing the steps we have already taken in our lives that are now new normal.
+I think most people are already doing most of these but its worth noting them for those that aren’t, to remind us post lockdown where perhaps we may have let some of these slip.

 - Canvas bags